ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 > EXERCISE: how many cell barcodes remain after the emptyDrops treatment?
 Why might that be? (hint: is this a real/ complete set of data?).
 Go back and tweak parameters, re-running the tool.

-Assuming you've complete the last exercise, you have an expression matrix ready to go, in the SingleCellExperiment format of R. The other trainers will mostly be using a tool called Scanpy.
+Assuming you've completed the last exercise, you have an expression matrix ready to go, in the SingleCellExperiment format of R. The other trainers will mostly be using a tool called Scanpy.
 They won't be using these dummy data, but if you wanted to pass this matrix to that tool, you would need to convert to a format called annData, which is a variant of a file format called hdf5.
 To help you with this we've provided you with a tool called sceasy:

 ![converting formats with sceasy](sceasy.png)